hirdanshu90/DSA_Using_Python/ReadMe.md

 tree = [5,2,9, .....]

-CAN identify based on the root location:  if first then PreOrder, if in middle then In Order, if at last then PostOrder.
+CAN identify based on the root ki location:  if first then PreOrder, if in middle then In Order, if at last then PostOrder.

 NOTE: EXAMPLE shown in the recursive manner.